tfzhou/MATNet/README.md

 In the paper, we use the following two public available dataset for training.
 Here are some steps to prepare the data:
 - [DAVIS-17](https://davischallenge.org/davis2017/code.html): we use all the data in the train subset of DAVIS-16.
     However, please download DAVIS-17 to fit the code.
 It will automatically choose the subset of DAVIS-16 for training.
 - [YoutubeVOS-2018](https://youtube-vos.org/dataset/): we sample the training data every 10 frames in YoutubeVOS-2018.
+We use the dataset version with 6fps rather than 30fps.
 - Create soft links:

     ```cd data; ln -s your/davis17/path DAVIS2017; ln -s your/youtubevos/path YouTubeVOS_2018;```